 - Domain Validation – This is the least expensive, and covers basic encryption and verification of the ownership of the domain name registration.
-Domain validations can take anywhere from a few minutes to several hours to be received.
+Domain validations can take anywhere from a few minutes to several hours.

 - Organization Validation – Organization validation is the basic encryption and verification of ownership of the domain name registration.
-In this instance, the owners details (for example the name and address) are authenticated.
-This option can generally take a couple of hours or up to several days to be received.
+In this instance, the owner’s details (for example the name and address) pass the authentication test.
+This option can generally take a couple of hours or up to several days.

-- Extended Validation – This option provides the highest degree of security because of the thorough examination that is conducted before this certificate is issued (and as strictly specified in guidelines set by the SSL certification industry’s governing consortium).
+- Extended Validation – This option provides the highest degree of security because of the thorough examination before the issuance of the certificate (and as strictly specified in guidelines set by the SSL certification industry’s governing consortium).

 Where to Get SSL?

-The most important part of an SSL Certificate, however, is where it is obtained from.
-SSL Certificates are issued by the Certificate Authority (CA), which is an organization that is responsible for verifying the identity and legitimacy of any entity requesting a certificate.
+The most important part of an SSL Certificate, however, is they are issued by the Certificate Authority (CA).
+It is an organization that is responsible for verifying the identity and legitimacy of an entity requesting a certificate.
 There are hundreds of trusted CAs depending on what kind of platform you are on.
 So, it does not matter if you’re using Windows, macOS, iOS, Android or even Unix, it still holds the same function.

-Essentially, these CAs are the gatekeepers for the SSL Certificates used on your favorite websites.
-Their role is to accept certificate applications, authenticate applications, issue certificates and maintain status information on certificates issued making sure that the website you are on is legit and your data is secure.
+Essentially, these CAs are the gatekeepers for the SSL Certificates of your favorite websites.
+Their role is to accept certificate applications, authenticate applications, issue certificates and maintain status information on certificates.
+This makes sure that the website you are on is legit and your data is secure.